umbraco/UmbracoDocs/Reference/Security/External-login-providers/index-v7.md

 ---
 versionFrom: 7.3.0
-meta.Title: "External login providers" meta.Description: "The Umbraco backoffice supports external login providers (OAuth) for performing authentication of your users.
+meta.Title: "External login providers"
+description: "The Umbraco backoffice supports external login providers (OAuth) for performing authentication of your users.
 This could be any OpenIDConnect provider such as Azure Active Directory, Identity Server, Google or Facebook."
 ---

 # External login providers